PeKaEs/TestC/README.md

-# This repository contain clue for the last task
+# This repository contain solution for the last task